Li Sizhong (ichthyologist)

 Li Sizhong (Chinese: 李思忠; Wade–Giles: Li Sze-Chung; February 19, 1921 – January 11, 2009) was an ichthyologist with the Institute of Zoology (中国科学院动物研究所) at the Chinese Academy of Sciences.
 Throughout his research career, he made numerous discoveries of new fish species (or subspecies), and published many books and research papers describing the fauna and geographical distribution of fishes in China and beyond.
 He translated and helped publication of the Chinese editions of Fishes of the World (2nd edition, by Joseph S. Nelson) and Fish Migration (a popular science book by Russian zoologist Peter Schmidt).
 Li was the major author of two published volumes in the Fauna Sinica monograph series, systematically reviewing and describing orders of bony fishes that include flat fish, cod, silverside, pearlfish, killifish, flying fish, etc. in or near China.
 He had authored at least 60 academic papers, written over 40 popular science articles about fish on Chinese newspapers and magazines, and been responsible for compiling and editing fish-related entries in several standard reference books (including Encyclopedia of China and Zhonghua Dadian).
 His works on freshwater ichthyofauna of China as well as other aspects of ichthyology (such as fish taxonomy, geographical distribution and habitats, and evolution) are considered to be among some of the most notable in the Chinese ichthyology literature.
-He was an early advocate of aquaculture in alkali or saline-alkali soils, as part of a promising strategy of utilizing non-arable land for fish and crustacean farming, leveraging the water to manage salts and potentially remediating saline-alkali soils over time through organic inputs in integrated farming.
+He was an early advocate of aquaculture on alkali or saline-alkali land, as part of a promising strategy of utilizing non-arable land for fish and crustacean farming, leveraging the water to manage salts and potentially remediating saline-alkali soils over time through organic inputs in integrated farming.